Clogged Bathtub Drain Plumbing Tips

 9. If the water still fails to drain the blockage may have moved further down the drain pipe and lodged again.

 When a plunger fails to work, the remaining tools to correct a clogged bathtub require technical skills.
 Plumbing tools, such as a snakes or augers require expertise and can be dangerous to a user with little or no experience.
 The improper use of manual and powered tools to dislodge bathtub clogs may cause undue damage to your tub, drain pipes and bathroom fixtures.
-If you have reached this stage in the process and have not cleared the clogged drain, we recommend you contact a licensed and experienced plumber.
-EveryDayPlumber.com will respond to your plumbing needs in a timely fashion and you will be met by one of the most experienced plumbers Tampa has to offer.
-Have your inspection and estimate done by an EveryDayPlumber.com professional today.
+If you have reached this stage in the process and have not cleared the clogged drain, we recommend you hire a licensed plumber.
+EVERYDAYPLUMBER.com will respond to your plumbing needs in a timely fashion and you will be met by one of the most experienced plumbers Tampa has to offer.
+Have your inspection and estimate done by an EVERYDAYPLUMBER.com professional today.

 Do not attempt to use a chemical drain cleaner/opener in a clogged bathtub.
 If you are tempted to do so please read this plumbing tip for more information on the harmful effects of chemical drain cleaners.

-How do I keep my Bathtub drains clear?
+How do I keep my bathtub drains clean?

-Clearing out a clogged drain is time consuming process.
+Clearing out a clogged bathtub drain on your own can be a tricky task.
 It is better to prevent a clog from happening in the first place.
-EveryDayPlumber.com can offer a few tips in keeping your bathtub drains flowing freely.
+Here are a few plumbing tips to keep your bathtub drains flowing freely.

-- Use strainers in all your drains to catch hair from going down the drain.
-It is easier to clear out a strainer once a month than unblock a drain every six.
+- Use strainers in all your bathtub drains to catch hair from going down the drain.
+It is easier to clear out a strainer once in a while than having a plumber clean your bathtub drain every six months.

-- Do not drop small pieces of soap down the drain.
-Do not assume that soap will dissolve and wash away.
+- Do not allow small pieces of soap to go down the bathtub drain.
+Soap will dissolve and wash away.
 Soap buildups occur from allowing small or large pieces of soap to slip down the drain.

-- Every three months, pour a half cup of baking soda in the drain then slowly add a half cup of vinegar.
-Let the mixture sit in the drain for a few minutes.
-Then rinse the mixture away by running plenty ofhot water down the drain.
-This process will not only keep your drains free running, but clean smelling as well.
+- Every three months, pour a half cup of baking soda in the bathtub drain.
+Then slowly add a half cup of vinegar.
+Let the mixture sit in the drain for a several minutes.
+Then rinse the mixture away by running plenty of hot water down the drain.
+This process will not only keep your bathtub drains flowing, but clean smelling as well.